 That this House has considered the preservation of historic battlefields.

 Thank you, Mr Hollobone, for your generous words and for chairing the debate.
 I chose this subject to allow other Members to contribute, as I am aware that there are historic battlefields, both on land and at sea, in or near many constituencies.
 This is a national issue, and it is right that it is given national attention by the Minister.
 However, I wish to turn my attention to a specific battlefield that is currently under threat.
 The battle of Bosworth is one of our nation’s most historic and important battles.
 It is where the last English king to be killed fighting in battle, Richard III, fell.
 It is where the Tudor dynasty under Henry VII was born.
-It truly changed the course of history.
+It truly changed the course of English history.

 I must declare an interest.
 As the author of a book about the battle of Bosworth itself and a recent biography of Richard III, I have spent years researching the battlefield.
 I went from climbing rickety ladders to the top of St Margaret’s church in Stoke Golding to view the original site of the battlefield, to searching for original documentary evidence in the Vatican library.
 I was present at the 2010 conference at which a new location of the battlefield site was unveiled.
 It was demonstrated that the battlefield was far larger and stretched across a far wider area than previously thought.
 An expert archaeological team led by Dr Glenn Foard found nearly 40 cannonballs—the most ever found on a medieval battlefield—and the famous gilt silver boar badge, Richard III’s insignia, demonstrating that Richard’s men fought in a different location from previously thought.
 Those archaeological surveys of the battle, limited though they naturally were by time and resource pressures, provided a glimpse into what lies beneath the fields of Bosworth battlefield.
 More will surely be discovered if future archaeological investigation is allowed.
 Who knows what new technology will reveal in time?